-The Department offers a degree in Modern Languages with a major option in French through the College of Arts and Sciences.
-It also offers a degree in French for secondary education majors through the College of Education and Human Development.
+The School of Humanities offers a degree in Modern Languages with a major option in French through the College of Arts, Education, and Sciences.
+It also offers a degree in French for secondary education majors through the School of Education.

 The Modern Language degree requires thirty (30) hours of French above the elementary